 A lot of the poker clubs in California are a bit different than your traditional casino (the other one in town is a full-size Indian Casino).
 They can be quite small and intimate.
 I think the most unique thing that I’ll miss here is the personalized service you get from the do-it-all waitress/cook.
-Admittedly, it could take up to an hour to have your food delivered, but it’s always been worth it — every single meal has been prepared with great care…
+Admittedly, it could take up to an hour to have your food delivered, but it’s always been worth it — every single meal has been prepared with great care.

-Now get this: Here, when you get an “equipment violation”, you need to track down a police officer to sign off on the repair before you can pay the fine.
+Now get this: Here, when you get an equipment violation, you can flag down a police officer to sign off on the repair so that you can pay the fine.
 I talked to 3-4 different people about this because I was in disbelief… but you can literally wave down a cop on the street to sign off on these!

 (But that was just too weird, so I went down to the courthouse and paid a little extra for the experience, instead).

 The resident fixer-upper came by and re-sealed everything.
 He looked like he knew what he was doing, and said on the first dry day he wants to take off the vent and take a look at it.
 The best part?
 He’s doing it all for FREE!